Best Email Warmup Tools in 2026 (Top 8 Compared)

 - Using poor-quality email lists with outdated or incorrect email addresses, leading to high bounce rates and damaging your reputation.

-- Neglecting to monitor email engagement metrics, such as open rates and click-through rates, which can indicate whether recipients are interacting with your emails positively.
+- Neglecting to monitor email engagement metrics, such as open rates and click-through rates, can indicate whether recipients are interacting with your emails positively.

 Which Email Warmup Tool Should You Pick?